j-2k/VoxxerWebGL/README.md

 ps.
 I had no clue to how minecraft works (rendering part of it specifically) and thus a lot of the features might seem "normal" but I never knew it was something I had to "do" that probably didn't make much sense but I hope to just showcase what I learned.

+I didn't like my approach to some things but I think it's okay for my first time!
+(Especially the global object that contained a ton of references to important things lol)

 - Features
   - Culling of the following types
     - Backface